Marlon Gomes

-Marlon Gomes Claudino (born 14 December 2003) is a Brazilian footballer who plays as a midfielder for Vasco da Gama.
+Marlon Gomes Claudino (born 14 December 2003) is a Brazilian footballer who plays as a midfielder for Shakhtar Donetsk.

 Club career

 Born in Rio de Janeiro, Marlon Gomes started his career with Escolinha de Futebol Arena das Nações at the age of five, before a move to Nova Iguaçu at the age of nine.
 He joined Vasco da Gama in 2017.

+On 26 January 2024, Ukrainian Premier League club Shakhtar Donetsk announced the signing of Gomes from Vasco da Gama on a contract until the end of 2028.

 International career

 Marlon Gomes has represented Brazil at under-16 and under-20 level.

 Personal life

 Marlon Gomes is the brother of fellow professional footballer Matheus Claudino.

 In 2018, shortly after his move to Vasco de Gama, he became father to a daughter, Maitê.